If you’re considering moving to North Carolina, we’ll ask you one simple question: why haven’t you already?

 Here are some of the top industries in North Carolina:

-North Carolina is the third-largest banking center in the U.S. and is primarily known for its top-ranked business climate.
-Companies with major operations in the area include AT&T, Microsoft, Wells Fargo and Bank of America.
+North Carolina is the second-largest banking center in the U.S. and is primarily known for its top-ranked business climate.
+Companies with major operations in the area include AT&T, Lowe’s, Compass Group, Microsoft, Nucor, Wells Fargo, and Bank of America.

 North Carolina is home to several leaders in the defense and security industry, including Honda Jet, Honeywell, GE Aviation and Lockheed Martin.
 Many local graduates pursue this field, helping the state continue its legacy as a leader in aerospace.

 In addition to these growing sectors, schools in the area act as a major source of employment too.
-Schools who have an affiliation with RTP include Duke University, the University of North Carolina at Chapel Hill and North Carolina State University.
-Wake Forest University, Davidson College and Appalachian State University are also some of the top-ranked universities in the state.
+Schools that have an affiliation with RTP include Duke University, the University of North Carolina at Chapel Hill, and North Carolina State University.
+Wake Forest University, Davidson College, and Appalachian State University are also some of the top-ranked universities in the state.

 Is North Carolina a good place to retire?